amirrh6/Litegram/README.md

 (34/139 classes implemented + 10 union types)

-\* Note that if you want to use these types (such as ReplyParameters) in the methods, you should use static `__fromParameters()` function of these types rather than their constructor.

 - [X] [User](https://core.telegram.org/bots/api#user)
 - - `_get_full_name()` helper method is provided by Litegram
 - [X] [Chat](https://core.telegram.org/bots/api#chat)